mekaufman/iam/apikeys.md

 * Classic infrastructure API keys
 * Service-specific API keys

 Classic infrastructure API keys are used to call the APIs for classic infrastructure services.
 You can create only one classic infrastructure API key at a time.
-You can create a classic infrastructure API key for a user from the User details page.
+You can create a classic infrastructure API key for yourself from the User details page.

 {{site.data.keyword.cloud_notm}} API keys can also be used to access classic infrastructure APIs.
 {: tip}